 - Planning sprints

 In short, the Scrum Master is the protector of everything Scrum.
 Read all about the Scrum Master in this dedicated blogpost.
+You can find more information about the Scrum Master exam here.

 The Scrum Developer